taqihaider110/Tic-Tac-Toe---Min-Max/README.md

 🧠 Tic-Tac-Toe AI — Minimax with Alpha-Beta Pruning
-A classic Tic-Tac-Toe game built in Python, featuring an unbeatable AI using the Minimax Algorithm with Alpha-Beta Pruning optimization for maximum efficiency!
+A classic Tic-Tac-Toe game built in Python, featuring an unbeatable AI using the Minimax Algorithm with Alpha-Beta Pruning for maximum efficiency!
 Challenge the AI and see if you can even force a draw! 🎯